 Recommended Reading: Digital Nomads in Bali: Guide for living and working in Bali

 Visa on arrival (VOA)

-Citizens of most countries need to apply for a visa before they arrival.
+Citizens of most countries need to apply for this Vietnam visa before their arrival.
 You can get the visa from your local Vietnamese embassy or use an agent.
 There are plenty of agents online.
-Within a couple of days you are sent an approval letter which you hand over at the airport along with a form, 2 passport photos and the visa fee to receive your visa.
-You can apply for 1 month, 3 month single or multiple entry visa.
+Within a couple of days, you are sent an approval letter which you hand over at the airport along with a form, 2 passport photos and the visa fee to receive your visa.
+You can apply for 1 month, 3 month single or multiple entry visas.